 Beside just publishing sources, Arctonauts has a blog attached to it where sources will be explained and other research will be published.

-Right now, Arctonauts is ran solely by Edmund Wuyts, who started it as a passion project after seeing how polar explorations sources are both extremely scattered and low on the digitalization pole.
+Right now, Arctonauts is ran solely by Wuyts, who started it as a passion project after seeing how polar explorations sources are both extremely scattered and low on the digitalization pole.

 Authors, Editors, &c.